danBamikiya/storybooks/README.md

 ####

-The cloud services used for the running of the app both in staging and production are Heroku for running and hosting the deployed docker containers, MongoDB Atlas hosting the MongoDB database for data persistence and SecretHub as a secret manager for both services _including Google OAuth secrets for authentication_.
+The cloud services used for the running of the app both in staging and production are:
+  - Heroku for running and hosting the deployed docker containers
+  - MongoDB Atlas hosting the MongoDB database for data persistence
+  - SecretHub as a secret manager for both services secret codes _including Google OAuth secrets for authentication_.

 ####

 An AWS S3 bucket was used for Terraform state management (_with versioning enabled to preserve, retrieve, and restore every version of the state object stored in the bucket_).

-An AWS DynamoDB (a NoSQL database) was used for state locking _useful when working with multiple DevOps engineers making infrastructural changes simultaneously which could potentially corrupt the state_.
+An AWS DynamoDB (a NoSQL database) was used for state locking _useful when making multiple concurrent infrastructural changes which could potentially corrupt the state_.

-The CI/CD pipeline uses Github Actions 👇
+The CI/CD pipeline uses Github Actions:

-The staging app delivery is a push based pipeline wherein there are automatic builds of the image, pushes of the image to DockerHub then pulls of that image which is pushed to Heroku registry and releases from the Heroku registry image to the staging environment(app) hosted on Heroku on pushes to the main branch.
+  -  The staging app delivery is a push based pipeline wherein there are automatic builds of the image, pushes of the image to DockerHub then pulls of that image which is pushed to Heroku registry and releases from the Heroku registry image to the staging environment(app) hosted on Heroku on pushes to the main branch.

-The production app delivery pipeline is the same as the staging but its triggered on tags pushes after the staging deploy has been tested. :)
+  -  The production app delivery pipeline is the same as the staging but its triggered on tags pushes after the staging deploy has been tested. :)

 <div align="right">
     <b><a href="#header">↥ Back To Top</a></b>